sonic-net/DASH/documentation/general/design/dash-high-level-design.md

-The DASH overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
+The DASH overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance** leveraging parallel processing for specific tasks.
 In particular

 - With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including